 J.L.
-Norton introduced his first OHV engine in 1922 using the same bore and stroke of the earlier SV incarnations, 79mm x 100mm.
+Norton introduced his first OHV engine in 1922 using the same bore and stroke of the earlier SV incarnations including the 16H, 79mm x 100mm.

-The new machines were tested at Brooklands before being fielded at the IOM races.
+The new machines were tested at Brooklands where it established a 500cc world record, achieving 89.22 mph over a flying kilometre, before being fielded at the IOM races.
 Success was forthcoming when, in 1924, Alec Bennett won the Senior TT.

 The 1923 catalogue offered the Model 18 which before long became very popular indeed.
-It appeared in the winners circle in no end of events including the gruelling Maudes Trophy.
+It appeared in the winners circle in no end of events including the gruelling Maudes Trophy, which Norton dominated from 1923 to 1926.

 Initially the magneto was situated in front of the engine but was later moved to the rear.
 A four-speed CAV gearbox was fitted in 1925 and the chain drive moved to the right, allowing easier access for sidecar riders.